score-json/json/TSF/trustable/statements/JLS-23.md

                     - "https://github.com/eclipse-score/inc_nlohmann_json"
 ---

-The eclipse s-core organization mirrors the nlohmann_json library in a fork.
+The eclipse s-core organization mirrors the nlohmann/json library in a fork.